Bradley-Hower/201-reading-notes/class-07.md

 ## Constructors

 A constructor is a model-based object.
-It allows for mutlple instances of instantiation to be set, running off of the same object.
+It allows for multiple instances of instantiation to be set, running off of the same object.
 This allows for massive repurposing.

 ### this - Object Literal vs Constructor

 How does the term this differ when used in an object literal versus when used in a constructor?
-In an object literal, `this` is used to simply to refer to the object by name and pull properties or function from there.
+In an object literal, `this` is used simply to refer to the object by name and pull properties or functions from there.
 In constructors, `this` serves the purpose of **initializing** a property.
 This allows a parameter to be pulled in and applied, creating properties from it.

 ### Prototypes

 Prototypes are like subject matter experts for a department.
 These folks do one thing and they do it well.
 Anytime they need to be called on within the department, they can.
 This is **prototype**.
 Prototype allows us to call upon that method.

-Ineritance is similar to say, "let me has my co-worker".
+Inheritance is similar to saying, "Let me ask my co-worker".

 ## Things I want to know more about